FAQ Page – We Will Answer All Of Your Silly Questions

 Moreover, the connections between these fields; via nutrient flow, would be explicit and perhaps even monetized to establish the incentives needed for change.
 For example, when foods are valued based on their nutrient content; it will be an incentive for farmers and food companies to produce those foods.

 We would understand the important role nutrients play in sustaining healthy natural ecosystems, productive and healthy farming, nourishing foods and human wellness.
 People would demand that nutrients are enhanced and preserved along every step of this nutrient value chain.

 Vitality means more than healthy – it means living to the fullest for people and for the natural environment.

 In the same way, while traditional environmental protection usually emphasizes the prevention of pollution or other environmental degradation, vitality emphasizes the power powerful force of a healthy natural environment.
-This natural environment will promote growth and regeneration to produce the nutrients and other resources that are necessary for life on Earth like clean air and water that fuel economic activity including agriculture, and that provide resilience against natural and economic disasters.
+This natural environment will promote growth and regeneration to produce the nutrients; as well as other resources that are necessary for life on Earth like clean air and water that fuel economic activity including; agriculture, and that provide resilience against natural and economic disasters.